The Fair Pay Agreement process in adult social care: consultation

 Through the Fair Pay Agreement, the government wants to tackle low pay, improve working conditions, and make jobs more secure in the care sector.

-The Fair Pay Agreement will set minimum standards for pay and working conditions for people working in adult social care, which will be legally binding.
+The first Fair Pay Agreement (and subsequent ones) will set minimum standards for pay and working conditions for people working in adult social care, which will be legally binding.

-This consultation proposes the process for deciding what the new Fair Pay Agreement and the Adult Social Care Negotiating Body will look like.
+This consultation proposed the process for deciding what the new Fair Pay Agreement and the Adult Social Care Negotiating Body will look like.

 Parts of the consultation will affect our members who provide care and support to residents, including: